ametis70/webboom/README.md

 ## Goals

-- Remain compatible with [upstream](https://github.com/coelckers/prboom-plus) by changing as little as possible in the codebase/build scripts.
-This enables this project to:
+- Remain compatible with [upstream](https://github.com/coelckers/prboom-plus) by changing as little as possible in the codebase/build scripts, which enables WebBoom to:
   + be compiled for desktop and WebAssembly targets
   + incorporate changes made to the original PrBoom+ after this fork was created
 - Retain all singleplayer core features, including sound/music
-- The engine should run at a playable speed
-- Keep the git history intact and have documentation on how to compile this project
+- Keep the git history intact and provide documentation on how to compile the project

 ## Compiling